 You can find out what benefits you are entitled to and how much you should be paid by getting a benefits check.
-You can request one by contcting a Carers UK adviser on advice@carersuk.org or you can call Turn2us for free on 0808 802 2000.
-If you would prefer to speak to someone face to face, you can contact your local Citizens Advice.
+You can request one by contacting a Carers UK adviser on advice@carersuk.org or you can call Turn2us for free on 0808 802 2000.
+If you would prefer to speak to someone face to face, you can contact your local-citizens-Advice.

-Note: You can get a personalised benefits check online, for example at: carersuk.org/benefits-calculator It will take about 20 minutes to complete.
+Note: You can find out about what benefits you might be entitled to online, for example at: carersuk.org/help-and-advice/financial-support/benefits-calculator/.
+It will take about 20 minutes to complete.
 These online tools are not suitable for everyone.
 Special rules apply to some groups of people, for example students, people under 18, people in permanent residential care, UK nationals who live abroad and people who are not British or Irish citizens.